TommyM2/Project-3a/README.md

 This application uses the Alpha Vantage API to fetch stock data, so there might be rate limits for requests (check Alpha Vantage's documentation for more details).

 The chart is generated using the Pygal library and displayed in the browser.

-Summary of Changes:
-API Key section now includes more specific instructions on where to put the API key in the app.py file.

-Minor formatting improvements.